oplS16projects/FP1/README.md

 While initially I was hoping to get more creative than a slideshow library, after glancing over all the cool features in this library, it was clear that with the freedom of putting anything on a slide and the customizable  options that this would be a good choice.
 I began by playing around with the layout options.
 They seem tricky and will definitely need a detailed look-through, so for now I hard-coded the newline with multiple blank spaces.
 This of course may render differently on other computers.
 Alternatively I could of used two text outputs (t "foo") and prefixed the spaces.
 I went to the effects from there and that is when I implemented the revealing click.
-For some reason when I uploaded my output part of the image got cut off.
-So I also included a second image.

 Here is the code